Fannie Jackson Coppin Club

 The Fannie Jackson Coppin Club, also known as the Fanny Jackson Coppin Club, was a club for politically active African American women located in Alameda County, California.
 The club played an important role in community outreach to voters before and after the passage of Proposition 4 in 1911 which granted women in California the right to vote.
 Many of the women involved in the club were active in the California suffrage movement.

 History of the club

 The Fannie Jackson Coppin Club was formed in Oakland in June 1899 by women of Beth Eden Baptist Church.
 This club was the first club for African American women in Oakland.
-It was named after Fanny Jackson Coppin who was the first African American woman to become a school principal.
+Originally called the Cosmos Club, the Fannie Jackson Coppin Club was founded after African American women in Oakland were inspired by the visit of Victoria Earl Matthews in 1898 who enthusiastically advised them to start an organization after sharing the amazing work that women’s clubs were doing across the country.
+The club was an example of the formal and informal “uplift” organizations that were being established by African American women in California as African American women aimed to raise the standards of African American women and their families to counteract racist accusations of immorality.
+The name of the club was changed after Fanny Jackson Coppin herself visited soon after it was formed and inspired the organization to add philanthropy and literary education to their mission.
 Coppin State University is named after Fannie Jackson.
+Along with their philanthropic endeavors, the objective of the Fannie Jackson Coppin Club was to organize musical and literary programs in order to encourage members to participate in those fields.
+The first philanthropic act of the club was donating $100 to the Tuskegee Institute in order to keep a young boy in school for one year.

 The stated goal of the club was to study culture and community improvement.
 The state motto of the club was "Deeds Not Words."
 It also used the motto "Lifting as We Climb".
+It also uses the mottos “Lifting as we Climb” and “Not failure, but low aim is a crime.”
+After being incorporated into the Northern Federation of Colored Women’s Clubs in 1913, club women opened the Northern Federation Home and Day Nursery in 1918 which acted as an orphanage and cared for African American children aged five to fourteen years old.
+Focusing on African American success as another one of their missions, they hosted world-renowned tenor Roland Hayes in March 1919 where he performed for his first California audience.
 During its heyday, the club served as a "mother club" for black club women in California.
 Journalist and historian Delilah Beasley reported on the activities of the club in her popular column, "Activities Among the Negroes."